CAS - Creativity, Action, and Service

 - Service encompasses a host of community and social service activities.
 Some examples include helping children with special needs, visiting hospitals and working with refugees or homeless people.

-Students are expected to be involved in CAS activities for 18 months and update their ManageBac account every month.
+Students are expected to be involved in CAS activities for 18 months beginning the fall of their junior year.